KhronosGroup/glTF/extensions/README.md

 ## Creating Extensions

 To create a new extension, use the [extension template](Template.md) and open a pull request into this repo.
-Make sure to add the extension to the glTF Extensions Registry (top of this file).
+Make sure to add the extension to the glTF Extension Registry (top of this file).

 Extensions start as a vendor extension, then can become a multi-vendor extensions if there are multiple implementations, and can become a ratified Khronos extension (the multi-vendor extension is an optional step).